 What are the differences between the two?

-Pool A, the balanced pool, invests in equity securities (stocks) in both the U.S. and other countries, fixed income securities, such as U.S. Treasury obligations and corporate bonds, and a real estate fund.
-Pool B, the cash pool, may invest in fixed income securities, such as U.S. Treasury obligations, CDs, and money market funds, having a maturity of less than three years, as well as the Houses of Worship loan portfolio.
+Pool A, the balanced pool, invests in equity securities (stocks) in both the U.S. and other countries, fixed income securities, such as U.S. Treasury obligations and corporate bonds, and real estate investment funds.
+Pool B, the cash pool, may invest in fixed income securities, such as U.S. Treasury obligations, CDs, and money market funds having a maturity of less than three years, as well as the Houses of Worship loan portfolio.

 Which one should we use for our funds?

 That depends.
 Pool A returns will fluctuate more than Pool B returns but over the long term Pool A should produce a higher return.
 If the funds you are investing will be needed within three years, such as building funds for a new facility, you may want to use Pool B because of smaller fluctuations year to year.
 Other types of funds, such as operating reserves, can usually be invested for a longer term.
 This allows time to average out the lower return years with the higher return years.
 You may want to use Pool A to earn a higher long-term return for operating reserves and similar funds.
 You may also want to put some of your funds in Pool A and some in Pool B. You can decide how you want them allocated.